 - Third party ad: ad that comes from an external provider.

-This means that an ad of the goal, if selected, is the only ad within the ad break.
-This does not affect sponsor ads.
-Break exclusive goals are only picked when they can run alone in a break.
-Exclusivity does not give the goal higher priority in any way.
-This allows clients to sell the opportunity to an advertiser of having the break completely or partially to oneself, and is something that a publisher can use to increase CPM.
+Break exclusivity does not give the goal higher priority in any way.
+This allows you to sell to an advertiser the opportunity of having the break completely or partially to oneself, and is something that you can use to increase CPM.